subvisual/apprenticeship-app/README.md

 }
 ```

-Changing the settings.json
+Changing the Settings
 --------------------------

-After changing the settings.json file you need to recompile `secrets.tar.enc`.
+After changing the `settings.json` file you need to recompile `secrets.tar.enc`, so that travis doesn't break when testing.
-You need to first install travis cli:
+First install travis cli:

 ```
 get install travis